MicrosoftDocs/memdocs/sccm/core/understand/introduction.md

 |Employees can be productive even if they're not at their desk.|When employees aren't at their desk and don't have portable computers, they can't access their applications by using the kiosk computers that are available throughout the company.|Employees can use kiosk computers to access their applications and data.|
 |Usually, business continuity takes precedence over installing required applications and software updates.|Applications and software updates that are required install during the day and frequently disrupt users from working because their computers slow down or restart during the installation.|Users can configure their working hours to prevent required software from installing while they're using their computer.|

- To meet the requirements, Admins use these Configuration Manager management capabilities and configuration options:
+ To meet the requirements, admins use these Configuration Manager management capabilities and configuration options:

 -   Application management
 -   Mobile device management